learning-zone/python-basics/README.md

 if sts != 0:
     print (“Sendmail exit status”, sts)
 ```
-Q43.
-How can I mimic CGI form submission (METHOD=POST)?
+#### Q. How can I mimic CGI form submission (METHOD=POST)?
 I would like to retrieve web pages that are the result of posting a form.
 Is there existing code that would let me do this easily?

 Yes.
 Here’s a simple example that uses httplib:
 ```py